 IPCC temperature reconstructions using proxy measures of various kinds, for the Northern Hemisphere only.
 The "medievel warm period" is only seen in the Northern Hemisphere data, not globally.
 The instrumental record goes back to the 1800's and is shown in black.

 Compare to today, and new anthropogenic greenhouse gas forcings (green curve), and look at the rapidity of the change in forcings, and the change in CO2 levels (to make the changes on the graph of comparable horizontal scale required magnifying the time axis by a factor of 500(!) to show the past century).
-Said another way, changes are happening of order 500 times faster than during the Ice Age cycles....does this look to you like a natural rebound from an Ice Age? (hint: No!)
+Said another way, changes are happening of order 500 times faster than during the Ice Age cycles....clearly NOT a mere rebound temperature rise

 Showing science-ignorant people changing temperatures or CO2 levels from the past, spanning hundreds of thousands or millions of years, and claiming (or more outrageous still, simply planting the implicit claim - thus allowing plausible deniability) that it's like today, when today we are seeing comparable or larger changes in only 60-100 years, and doing so without emphasizing the time scale issue, is deeply, unconscionably misleading.
 See the CO2 graphs below, and the temperature "Hockey Stick" for a better appreciation.